 Our Social Committee

 “I’ve really enjoyed being on the social committee, it’s a great way to have some input into events that bring the cohort together and do something a bit different to planning academic based events.
-It’s one of the least stressful committees you can be on while still getting a great experience out of it – ranging from planning pub quizzes, to scouting out venues and planning menus, to designing penguin-themed games for the Christmas social.
-I’ve had a great time and would really recommend it!”
-Helena Winstone, Theme 1, 2018-19 cohort.
+Its one of the least stressful committees you can be on while still getting a great experience out of it – ranging from planning pub quizzes, to scouting out venues and planning menus, to designing penguin-themed games for the Christmas social.
+I’ve had a great time, and would really recommend it!” – Helena Winstone, Theme 1, 2018-2019 cohort.